Chaddesley’s Origins

 hamper the progress of enemy tanks in the event of invasion.

 Each village had their own ideas about shape and design.
-Olive Mason
+Olive Mason recalls

-above) was to be used to attach large steel chains between the blocks.
+to be used to attach large steel chains between the blocks.

 Remarkably, two of Chaddesley’s ‘obstacles’ have survived and can still be